gongl1/ETL/README.md

-Please refer to Pattern Patent_ETL.pptx for my presentation of this ETL project, which is an extension for Project 1 (Pattern Patent.pptx).
+<u>Please refer to Pattern Patent_ETL.pptx for my presentation of this ETL project, which is an extension for Project 1 (Pattern Patent.pptx).</u>

 # Guidelines for ETL Project